utter-project/ELITR-Bench/README.md

 - `generated-response` contains the actual generated answer;
 - `gpt-4-eval_score`, `prometheus-eval_score`, `gold-human-eval_score`, `silver-human-eval_score` indicate the numeric score between 1 and 10 obtained by different evaluators for the generated answer (`prometheus-eval_score`, `gold-human-eval_score`, `silver-human-eval_score` are only reported for the `all-eval` JSON file).

+### Czech Version (Update Dec 2024)

+We are thrilled to announce the addition of a Czech version to the ELITR-Bench work (`czech.zip`)!
+Thanks to the dedicated efforts of Ondřej Bojar from Charles University in Prague, Czech Republic, all questions and reference answers have been translated into Czech.
+This update enables a cross-lingual version of the meeting assistant task, allowing users to ask questions in Czech about an English meeting transcript and receive answers in Czech.
+These answers can now be evaluated against Czech reference answers, broadening the task's accessibility and utility.
+To unzip the archive, run the commands `unzip czech.zip` and **indicate '_utter_' as password.**

 ### Funding
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/b/b7/Flag_of_Europe.svg/1200px-Flag_of_Europe.svg.png" width=10% height=10%>